FlagellumDiabolus/challenge2016_distribution/README.md

 Use the arrow keys to navigate: ↓ ↑ → ←
 Select one of the below choices:
 1. Create a new distributor
-2. Add Movie
+2. Create a sub distributor
-3. Create a sub distributor
+3. Check permission for a distributor
-4. Check permission for a distributor
+4. Add distributors for the producer
-5. Add distributors for the producer
+5. View Distributors information
-6. View Distributors information
+6. Create a new movie
 7. Exit the program

 ```